-How am I billed for enrollment in the SSP?
+How am I billed for SSP services?

 SSP fees are charged directly to the student account, similar to other ancillary fees, and may be covered by anticipated credits (loans, grants, scholarships).

-Vocational Rehabilitation (VR) agencies often provide financial support for Spectrum Support Program enrollment fees.
+Vocational Rehabilitation (VR) agencies often provide financial support for Spectrum Support Program fees.
 Students who are eligible, or believe they may be eligible, for VR support should contact their local VR agency to inquire.

 Who are SSP Coaches?

 The Spectrum Support Program utilizes both trained graduate students, from RIT or local colleges who have both skills and interest in working with people with disabilities, and professionals with background and experience in Education, Counseling, Social Work, or related areas.

 All coaches receive comprehensive training in working with college students on the autism spectrum and receive close supervision and support from the SSP Director and Assistant Director.

 I am a parent/guardian.
 How much contact can I expect from the SSP staff?

 SSP’s primary role is as a link between the student and the university.
 Therefore, direct communication between program staff and parents/guardians is limited.
 We encourage students to keep the lines of communication open with their parents/guardians and encourage parents to include their student on any communication they feel is important to share with program staff.

 SSP provides students with a mid-semester (if applicable) and end of semester program progress update.
 Students are encouraged to maintain open communication with their home support network by sharing and discussing program generated progress reports with them.
 In addition, we encourage students to work with their home and campus support teams to discuss plans for improvement.